rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/07_lecture.md

 - Definition
 	- means the Burp Proxy allows us to intercept & modify requests/responses when interacting with web applications.
 	- means used for funnel traffic analysis
-	- means the data/packets/header-requests/response are coming , the Burp Proxy can intercept & modify ✔
+	- means the data/packets/header-requests/responses which are coming , the Burp Proxy can intercept & modify ✔️️
 - Importance of it : <br>
-	without it , Burp Suite app doesn't mean anything cuz Burp Suite is a proxy server ✔
+	without it , BurpSuite app doesn't mean anything cuz BurpSuite is a proxy server ✔️

 ### Target
 - Definition